-In spite of the name, the Tibetan Terrier is not a terrier although it does resemble members of the terrier group.
+Despite his name, the Tibetan Terrier is not a Terrier, although he does resemble members of the Terrier group.

 Tibetan Terriers, known as the “Holy Dog of Tibet,” have a very long history and have become valued pets over the years.
 Other names for this dog include the Bhutan Terrier, Bhutanese Dog, Dhoki, and Lhasa Terrier.

 A Brief History of the Tibetan Terrier